 We're not expecting Cenovus Energy to pay a dividend over the next 12 months.

-Cenovus Energy Inc., together with its subsidiaries, develops, produces, and markets crude oil, natural gas liquids, and natural gas in Canada and the United States.
-The company operates through Oil Sands, Deep Basin, and Refining and Marketing segments.
+Cenovus Energy Inc., together with its subsidiaries, develops, produces, and markets crude oil, natural gas liquids, and natural gas in Canada, the United States and the Asia Pacific region.
+The company operates through Oil Sands, Conventional, and Refining and Marketing segments.
 The Oil Sands segment develops and produces bitumen in northeast Alberta.
 Its bitumen assets include Foster Creek, Christina Lake, and Narrows Lake, as well as other projects in the early stages of development.
-The Deep Basin segment holds assets primarily located in Elmworth-Wapiti, Kaybob-Edson, and Clearwater operating areas of British Columbia and Alberta, as well as various interests in natural gas processing facilities.
-The Refining and Marketing segment transports, sells, and refines crude oil into petroleum and chemical products.
+The Conventional segment holds assets primarily located in Elmworth-Wapiti, Kaybob-Edson, and Clearwater operating areas of British Columbia and Alberta, as well as various interests in natural gas processing facilities.
+The Refining and Marketing segment transports and sells crude oil, natural gas, and NGLs.
 This segment owns a 50% ownership in Wood River and Borger refineries located in the United States; and owns and operates a crude-by-rail terminal in Alberta.
 Cenovus Energy Inc. was founded in 2009 and is headquartered in Calgary, Canada.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.